The CRiT ToolkitAbout Us

 Set Clear Boundaries for Participation

-Agreeing on community terms of participation can guide how a collective with organize and act together.
+Agreeing on community terms of participation can guide how a collective will organize and act together.

 Develop a Strong Understanding of Who to Trust